ligma-code/ROM-Gallery/README.md

 See this Microsoft documentation for more information: [About Execution Policies](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1)

 ### RetroArch fails to start, or starts but then closes/crashes straight away
 There could be any number of reasons why RetroArch is doing this.
-You can manually check whether the ROM can be invoked on the command-line by using this syntax:
+You can manually check whether a ROM can be invoked on the command-line by using this syntax:

 `retroarch.exe -L <path to core DLL> <path to ROM file>`

 *Example:*
 ```
 PS C:\Users\ligma> cd C:\RetroArch-Win64
-PS C:\ROM-Gallery\RetroArch-Win64> .\retroarch.exe -L .\cores\mupen64plus_next_libretro.dll "C:\Games\ROMs\Superman 64.n64`
+PS C:\RetroArch-Win64> .\retroarch.exe -L .\cores\mupen64plus_next_libretro.dll "C:\Games\ROMs\Superman 64.n64"`
 ```

 The best way to troubleshoot RetroArch issues is to enable verbose logging, which will log what's happening and any errors encountered.
 This can be enabled in the RetroArch menu under Settings → Logging → Logging Verbosity → On, and additionally you might want to enable Log To File on the same page.